 Students who wish to complete a second undergraduate degree should apply through Enrollment Services.
-Those who wish to begin or complete teacher certification should apply to the university through Graduate Studies; they will also apply for Teacher Certification and register for classes through the Irving School of Education.
-All other postgraduate students should apply online and register in the Office of Graduate Studies.
+Those who wish to begin or complete teacher certification should apply to the university through the Office of Admission; they will also apply for Teacher Certification and register for classes through the Irvin School of Education.
+All other postgraduate students should apply online and register in the Office of Admission.